Jacob Two-Two Meets the Hooded Fang (1978 film): Plot

-Master Fish and Mistress Fowl take Jacob from his cell and lead him to the prison.
-They have similar faces to the people that Jacob saw when he was in the store.
-As they walk towards the prison they tell Jacob scary stories and point out the smog and crocodiles that block the way to the prison's island.
 When Jacob gets to the prison, he is introduced the fearsome warden, The Hooded Fang.
-The warden reads Jacob's sentence and sends him to the deepest and darkest cell in the prison.
-The Hooded Fang tells Jacob that he hates children.
-He says that when he was a wrestler, he was feared by everyone.
-During one match, a child pointed at him and laughed, telling the audience that the wrestler was not scary – only funny.
-After this incident, the Hooded Fang was unable to fight, because everyone around him would laugh him out of the stadium.
+The Hooded Fang tells Jacob that he hates children, then explains why - when he was a wrestler, he was feared by everyone, until a child pointed at him and laughed, telling the audience that the wrestler was not scary, only funny.
+After this incident, the Hooded Fang was unable to fight, because everyone would laugh him out of the stadium.
 Jacob apologizes to the Hooded Fang after hearing his story, telling him that he seems like a nice man.
-The warden is furious, as he wants everyone to think of him as mean and scary, and sends Jacob to his cell.
-As Jacob passes by the other cells, he notices that the children's skin is gray in colour.
-They beg Master Fish and Mistress Fowl for food, but are given only stale bread and moldy apples.
+The warden is furious, as he wants everyone to think of him as mean and scary.
 When Jacob reaches his cell, he finds some candy and a note that says, "You have a friend".

-Jacob is woken up the next morning by a man in a large fur coat.
-He introduces himself as Mister Fox, the head guard, and takes Jacob to the shower room to give him his new uniform.
-When they enter the shower room, Jacob realizes that it is a freezer.
-After his cold shower, Mister Fox inspects behind Jacob's ears to make sure that he is clean and finds the jewel that Child Power gave him.
-Mister Fox takes the tracking device from him, thinking that it is a precious jewel.
+Jacob is woken up the next morning by a man who introduces himself as Mister Fox, the head guard, and takes Jacob to the shower room to give him his new uniform.
+After a cold shower, Mister Fox finds the jewel that Child Power gave Jacob and takes it, thinking that it is a precious jewel.
 Jacob is then taken to a party in the dining hall.
-He sees all of the gray children and sits down with them.
-He asks them why they are gray and they tell him that it is because the smog hides the sun.
 The Hooded Fang enters the room and all of the children start screaming.
 Jacob's new friends tell him that he must pretend to be afraid as well, or else the warden will be angry.
-The Hooded Fang presents Mister Fox with a "Rotten Child Award" and says that he must go to the city and complete some undercover work.
-He wants Mister Fox to visit toy stores and sabotage all of the toys.
+The Hooded Fang tells Mister Fox to visit toy stores and sabotage all of the toys.
 Jacob is worried because Mister Fox has the tracking device, and if he leaves the prison, then Child Power will not be able to find the children.
-Jacob feels that by losing the tracking device, he has failed everyone.